-According to the Tosafot and the Shulchan Aruch, the main function of the mezuzah is to protect the house from evil.
-Because of this attribute, the mezuzah has been called “the coat of arms in the knighthood of God.”* To begin to understand the mechanism of this effect of the mezuzah, we must first delve into the concept of evil itself.
+According to the Tosafot and the Shulḥan Aruch, the main function of the mezuzah is to protect the house from evil.
+Because of this attribute, the mezuzah has been called “the coat of arms in the knighthood of G‑d.”* To begin to understand the mechanism of this effect of the mezuzah, we must first delve into the concept of evil itself.

 Evil was created ex nihilo just as the rest of Creation.
 It was not created for its own sake, however, but only as an instrument of free choice.
 It is tolerated to the extent that it serves this purpose.

-In order to allow for the existence of beings that would not be absorbed and nullified in the Source, God chose to conceal and withdraw His light to create, so to speak, a “vacuum” where created beings would feel their independent existence.
-This, in oversimplified form, is the fundamental concept of tzimtzum (the concealment and contraction of the primordial Divine light, which is the cornerstone of Lurianic Kabbalah).
-The concept of tzimtzum demonstrates how a monistic creation can lead to apparent dualism.
+In order to allow for the existence of beings that would not be absorbed and nullified in the Source, G‑d chose to conceal and withdraw His light to create a world where created beings would feel their independent existence.
+This, in oversimplified form, is the fundamental concept of ẓimẓum (the concealment and contraction of the primordial divine light), which is the cornerstone of Lurianic Kabbalah.
+The concept of ẓimẓum demonstrates how a monistic creation can lead to apparent dualism.

 Time, Space, and Soul

 “…that your [soul] days [time] and the days [time] of your children [soul] may be prolonged upon the land [space] which the Lord swore to give to your fathers [soul] for as long as [time] the heavens [space] are above the earth [space].”Deuteronomy 11:21

-God gave His chosen people signs of this special relationship.
+G‑d gave His chosen people signs of this special relationship.
 Shabbat is a sign in time.
 Mezuzah is a sign in space.
-Brit milah (circumcision) is a sign on the level of soul.
+Brit milah (circumcision) is a sign on the level of the soul.
 The connection between mezuzah and circumcision can be observed from the imperative in Ezekiel 16:6 recited at the brit milah ceremony, “In your blood, live.”
-Blood appears in the Torah in Exodus 12:22 where the word “mezuzah” is first mentioned.
-This is in the context of the Commandment to mark the doorposts of Jewish homes with blood of the Passover sacrifice at the time of the Exodus.
+Blood appears in the Torah, in Exodus 12:22, where the word “mezuzah” is first mentioned.
+This is in the context of the Commandment to mark the doorposts of Jewish homes with the blood of the Passover sacrifice at the time of the Exodus.
 Moreover, the Zohar states that “The blood was of two kinds, that of circumcision and that of the Passover lamb.”
 The Zohar compares the place of circumcision with the “door of the body.”
 The two concepts are juxtaposed also in Genesis 18:1, describing Abraham, “… he sat [ill from his circumcision] at the door of his tent.”
-Thus the Zohar tells us:
+Thus the Zohar states:

 Happy is the portion of Israel for the Jewish people know that they are the sons of the Holy King, for all bear His stamp.
 They are marked on their bodies with the holy sign [of brit mila]; their garments bear the sign of a mitzvah [of tzitzit-fringes]; their heads are stamped with the compartments of tefillin [phylacteries] with the name of their Master; their hands are stamped with the straps of holiness [straps of hand tefillin]… and in their houses they bear the stamp of the mezuzah at their doorway.
 Thus in all ways they are marked as the sons of the Most High King.

-Excerpt from A. Poltorak “A Light Unto My Path: A Mezuzah Anthology” (Maon Noam, New York: 2012)
+Excerpt from A. Poltorak’s “A Light Unto My Path: A Mezuzah Anthology” (Maon Noam, New York: 2012)